1-bit-Barbecue/michals-web-page/README.md

 pnpm build
 ```

-The build also copies the file `packages/page/pages/dir.js` to `dist/packages/page/pages/dir.js` making sure that the page can find it.

 The site can be tested locally using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 In VSCode:
 - Install Live Server
 - Right-click `packages/page/dist/index.html` and pick `Open with Live Server`